 4 – Make Time for the Boys

-I regret not having planned more fun with my groomsmen, father and father-in-law.
+I regret not having planned more fun with my groomsmen, father, and father-in-law.
 I was so overwhelmed with helping make the wedding go smoothly, I forgot to spend quality time with them.
-Your bride will likely schedule time to be with her bridesmaids, so you need to do the same with the boys.
+Your bride will likely schedule a time to be with her bridesmaids, so you need to do the same with the boys.
 It’s easily done on Maui.
 Beach days, surfing, snorkel, hiking to waterfalls, whatever.

 5 – Be Comfortable

 I wore a suit, which was a little more than most people wear in this hot, humid weather.
 I did, however, choose a suit that was very light in color.
 That helped quite a bit.
 Find something that looks good but keeps you comfortable.
 Also, choose a time of day that isn’t too hot either.
-Some people choose mid day weddings when the sun is highest.
-It makes for blown out photos and a sweaty wedding.
+Some people choose mid-day weddings when the sun is highest.
+It makes for blown-out photos and a sweaty wedding.
 There’s more than one reason why people get married just before sunset.

 6 – Know Your Crowd

 We chose to only open the bar after the ceremony.
 Our friends and family like to party, so we thought giving them a little time before the reception would keep people from passing out early.
 It kind of backfired though, because the second the ceremony was done, our thirsty guests hit it hard to make up for lost time.
-I guess what I’m trying to say, it make sure your guests get what they want.
+I guess what I’m trying to say, it makes sure your guests get what they want.
 We had plenty of booze, great music, and delicious food.
-They we’re thrilled to the point of inebriation.
+They were thrilled to the point of inebriation.

 7 – Stay Longer!

 If you leave Hawaii after your wedding night, you blew it.
 Make sure you have time with your wedding party after the work and stress of the wedding is done.
 We spent a good week with family and friends after the wedding.
 It was awesome!
-We then took a mini vacation over to Lanai for a weekend along.
+We then took a mini-vacation over to Lanai for a weekend along.
 Blissful.
 We saved our honeymoon for a year later, which was also a great idea.